lab11/socitrack/software/module/README.md

-TriPoint Software
+Module software
 =================

-This firmware runs on the triangular TriPoint module and performs the basis for the PolyPoint ranging system.
-Ideally, each TriPoint will ship with this firmware already installed.
+This firmware runs on the module and provides the basis for the ranging system.
+Ideally, each module will ship with this firmware already installed.

-The following steps demonstrate how to re-program TriPoints.
+The following steps demonstrate how to re-program them:

 1. Get the arm-gcc compiler for your platform: https://launchpad.net/gcc-arm-embedded